mganguli/RSC/plasma/ui/README.md

 Rack Scale Design (RSD) Web UI
 ==============================

-The `UI` folder contains HTML, JavaScript and CSS code for a Web UI that can be used to explore Rack Scale Design (RSD) artifacts and compose/disassemble nodes.
+The `ui` folder contains HTML, JavaScript and CSS code for a Web UI that can be used to explore Rack Scale Design (RSD) artifacts and compose/disassemble nodes.

 ##Pre-reqs
 1. Install Node and NPM using the OS-specific installer on <https://nodejs.org/en/download/>